-Format
+Format and Disclaimer

 - Sean told me to plan on having about an hour to talk, which for me generally means building roughly 120 slides.
 If that sounds like a lot, relax!
 When Sean tells me I'm out of time, I will stop.
-I won't run us late! - Even though my slides may appear visually dense, I also promise I'm not going to read from them they're really just meant to: - -- keep me on track, - -- free you from the need to take notes as we cover this material, - -- give you links to items for further study (if you're interested), - -- memorialize this session for those of your classmates who may not be able to be here with us tonight, and - -- improve the accessibility of this material for those of you who may be hearing impaired (I know I sometimes talk too fast, or some of you may think I have a funny accent) - While I'd prefer to have this be a seminar-style dialog, since I don't know your backgrounds and haven't had the chance to give you any preparatory readings, I've built this session as a lecture, but you should feel free to jump in and ask any questions you have as they come up. - Before we dive in, though, is cybercrime really a national LE priority?
+I won't run us late! - Even though my slides may appear visually dense, I also promise I'm not going to read from them they're really just meant to: - -- keep me on track, - -- free you from the need to take notes as we cover this material, - -- give you links to items for further study (if you're interested), - -- help any of your classmates who may not be able to be here with us tonight, - -- improve the accessibility of this material for those of you who may be hearing impaired (I know I sometimes talk too fast, or some of you may think I have a funny accent) - While I'd prefer to have this be a seminar-style dialog, since I don't know your backgrounds I've built this session as a lecture, but you should feel free to jump in and ask any questions you have as they come up. - As mentioned on the title slide, all opinions expressed are solely my own. - Before we dive in, though, is cybercrime really a national LE priority?
+2